Geoshy/Sales_Analysis_Of_AdventureWorksDW2019_Project/README.md

 ## **(1) Project Roadmap:**
-1. **Define Problem Statement:** Clearly outline objectives, and business requests.
+1. **Define Problem Statement:** Clearly outline objectives and business requests.
 2. **Data Extraction:** Use SQL to extract target data from (AdventureWorksDW2019) Data Warehouse and clean it for analysis.
 3. **Dashboard Creation:** Develop a dynamic Power BI dashboard to visualize key metrics.